BallooningOpenSourceSystem/balloon-systems/CONTRIBUTING.md

 # Contributing

+First off, thank you for considering contributing to this list.
+The scientific ballooning community is a relatively small one, and contributions from people like you make being a part of it rewarding.

-Learn more about open source projects [here](https://opensource.guide).
+If you're new to open source, you can learn more about open source projects [here](https://opensource.guide).

+To make this resource as useful as possible and keep it easy to maintain, we set forth these contribution guidelines.

 ## Scope